k3n0bi/Lab03/README.md

 ----

-4.) n! with n as long and n! as float
+4.)
+Various valuse of n! with n as long and n! as float

 |n|n!|
 |----|----|